niko-achilles/niko-achilles/README.md

 I'm a passionate engineer, who creates with love and apply my skills in Software Engineering.
 Exposing myself to good architecture design and decision trade offs.

-- Domain Driven Design Expert.
+- 5+ professional experience in Software Architecture, Strategy and modernization (learned Domain Driven Design by Eric Evans).
-- AWS Certified Cloud Practitioner.
+- AWS Certified Cloud Practitioner (score: 932/1000).

-On my free time I like contributing to [@opentelemetry project](https://github.com/open-telemetry/opentelemetry-js)
+On my free time I like to code in javascript and contribute to [@opentelemetry project](https://github.com/open-telemetry/opentelemetry-js)

 Want to know more about me ?